A Step-by-Step Guide to Nurturing Leads Without Boring Them

 And when we say content, we mean interactivity, Einsteins!
 It’s about simplifying the user experience by eliminating barriers to engagement and allowing recipients to take action within the email.
 Apparently, MailChimp developed an interactive element within an email for one of their clients.
 Having done that they saw that the conversions for product reviews doubled!

-These interactive elements can be GIFs, interactive quizzes and calculators, infographics, polls, surveys, product ratings and reviews, videos, navigation menu, hovering mouse etc. Just to give you a perspective, in 2014 Dell created a GIF-centered email campaign and saw an impressive 103% increase in conversion rate and 109% increase in revenue!
+These interactive elements can be GIFs, interactive quizzes and calculators, infographics, polls, surveys, product ratings and reviews, videos, navigation menu, hovering mouse, etc. Just to give you a perspective, in 2014 Dell created a GIF-centered email campaign and saw an impressive 103% increase in conversion rate and a 109% increase in revenue!
 Quite ready to adopt their approach?

 Sample the clever use of GIF in an email sent by Feel Unique.
 We think they are really effective because they also resonate with today’s internet user.

 Here’s another one by Netflix.
 If you see, GIFs are more than just a still image and so have a unique interactive quotient.

 Another subtle way to make your email interactive, especially if you are hosting an event, is by including the option of “add it to calendar”.
 This will ensure a better turnout for your event and work as a reminder too!

 By the way, e-courses are interactive too.
 When you create these courses, each email you send is a mini-lesson.
 It is something that people who’ve signed up for a course look forward to and want to learn from.
 It gives you a chance to gain your prospects’ trust and build a relationship with them.
 In this sense, it is pure engagement as you deliver to them an immersive experience, thus contributing to a perfect lead nurturing recipe.
 If you are ready to create your first e-course, we recommend that you read this blog.